Nate-Devv/misc-tools/README.md

     Name of exchange
     Guest Name
     Guest Email
+    Guest Likes
+    Guest Dislikes

-The Guest Name and Guest email parts are required for each guest.
+The Guest * parts are required for each guest.
 There is no GUI at the moment.